Aotearoa and Conservation

 Pest tracking in your own backyard

-Following on from yesterday’s pest identification, today we will be making a pest tracking tunnel.
+Following on from the pest identification, make a pest tracking tunnel.
 A tracking tunnel does not trap any individual, it is simply a tunnel with paper, ink and an edible lure set down over several nights to track foot and paw prints of the critters that crawl through the tunnel.
+It will give you information about what is in your backyard and what kind of trap you might need to set.

 Adobe_Post_20200329_1704090.4876801711135007.png